-The error term in equation 1 allows us to model random errors.
+The error term in Equation 1 allows us to model random errors.
 However, raters also answer survey questions and assess regime characteristics in systematically different ways.
 This problem is known as differential item functioning (DIF).
-In our context, individual experts may idiosyncratically perceive latent regime characteristics, and therefore map those perceptions onto the ordinal scales described by the V-Dem codebook (Coppedge, Gerring, Lindberg, Teorell, Altman, Bernhard, Fish, Glynn, Hicken, Knutsen, Marquardt, McMann, Paxton, Pemstein, Reif, Skaaning, Staton, Tzelgov, Wang & Zimmerman 2016) differently from one another.
-Consider again figure 1, which depicts question 10.5 in the V-Dem codebook.
-While it might seem easy to define what it means for political killings to be "non-existent,"4 descriptions of freedom from political killings like "mostly respected" and "weakly respected" are open to interpretation: raters may be more or less strict in their applications of these thresholds.
-Indeed, the fact that five different coders rate a particular observation the same on this scale-e.g. they all give it a "3" or "Mostly respected"-does not mean that they wholly agree on the extent to which the relevant public authorities respect citizens' freedom from political killing.
+In our context, individual experts may idiosyncratically perceive latent regime characteristics, and therefore map those perceptions onto the ordinal scales described in the V-Dem Codebook (Coppedge, Gerring, Lindberg et al. 2016) differently from one another.
+Consider again Figure 1, which depicts question 10.5 in the V-Dem codebook.
+While it might seem easy to define what it means for political killings to be "non-existent," descriptions of freedom from political killings like "mostly respected" and "weakly respected" are open to interpretation: raters may be more or less strict in their applications of these thresholds.5 Indeed, the fact that five different coders rate a particular observation the same on this scale-e.g. they all give it a "3" or "Mostly respected"-does not mean that they wholly agree on the extent to which the relevant public authorities respect citizens' freedom from political killing.
 These differences in item functioning may manifest across countries, or between raters within the same country; they may be the result of observable rater characteristics (e.g. nationality or educational background), or unobservable individual differences.
-Many expert rating projects with multiple raters per case report average rater responses as point estimates, but this approach is inappropriate in the face of strong evidence of DIF.5 We therefore require tools that will model, and adjust for, DIF when producing point estimates and measures of confidence.
+Many expert rating projects with multiple raters per case report average rater responses as point estimates, but this approach is inappropriate in the face of strong evidence of DIF.6 We therefore require tools that will model, and adjust for, DIF when producing point estimates and measures of confidence.